Rutgers Cancer Institute of New Jersey

-The glycemic index is an indirect measure of how much carbohydrate there is in a food.
-The glycemic index of a particular food is measured by how much it raises blood glucose levels compared to a reference food—usually glucose or white bread.
+The glycemic index is a measure of how many carbs a food has.
+Each food is measured by how much it raises blood glucose levels compared to a reference food—usually glucose or white bread.
 A food with a high glycemic index raises blood glucose levels more than a food with a low glycemic index.

-Determining the glycemic index of a food is not as easy as it sounds.
-Many factors come into play, like ripeness.
+Finding out the glycemic index of a food is not as easy as it sounds.
+There are many factors that affect it, such as ripeness.
 For example, ripe bananas have a higher glycemic index than unripe.
 This is because sugar is produced as fruit ripens, making it sweeter.
-Other considerations include how a food is cooked or what else is eaten along with the food.
-Generally speaking, foods that are high in fiber have a lower glycemic index, and foods that are highly processed have a higher glycemic index.
+Other factors may be how a food is cooked or what else is eaten with it.
+Most often, foods that are high in fiber have a lower glycemic index, and foods that are highly processed have a higher glycemic index.

 |100% stone-ground whole wheat bread||Whole wheat or rye bread||White bread or bagel|